 Miles Davis is regarded as one of the most innovative, influential and respected figures in the history of music.
 He has been described as “one of the great innovators in jazz.”
 The Rolling Stone Encyclopedia of Rock & Roll noted "Miles Davis played a crucial and inevitably controversial role in every major development in jazz since the mid-'40s, and no other jazz musician has had such a profound effect on rock.
 Miles Davis was the most widely recognized jazz musician of his era, an outspoken social critic and an arbiter of style—in attitude and fashion—as well as music.

 For additional information about the Miles Davis Memorial Project, please follow us on Facebook or contact Pride, Incorporated at 618-467-2375.
-Donations can be made to the Miles Davis Memorial Project through PayPal by clicking on the button in the bottom corner of this page or by mail to Pride, Incorporated, 5800 Godfrey Road - Alden Hall, Godfrey, IL 62035.
+Donations to the Miles Davis Memorial Project can be made online by clicking "DONATE" in the bottom corner of this page or by mail to Pride, Incorporated, 5800 Godfrey Road - Alden Hall, Godfrey, IL 62035.